-We may be in the territory of a love lockdown (self-isolation), but that doesn’t mean the love must be lost.
-While many of us won’t be able to go on romantic dates to Dreamworld, restaurants or anywhere that attracts over 100 people, let alone be with each other as a duo, there is still plenty to do to keep that love alive.
+We may be in a love lockdown between borders, but that doesn’t mean the love must be lost.
+While many of us interstate lovers can't go on romantic dates, let alone be with each other as a duo, there is still plenty to do to keep that love alive.
 The flame fired.
 The romance roaring.
 This is love making played safe on a whole other level and romance gone viral for all the right reasons.

 Or, on the flip side – perhaps you're stuck in iso together and patience and romance is wearing thing?
 Scroll down for some ideas on how to keep the calm amongst the chaos and the romance alive, inside.